mintanie/odin-recipes/README.md

 # odin-recipes

-Here I will be able to test my HTML knowledge that I have learned so far.
+Here I will be able to test my HTML knowledge and what I have learned so far.